Glossary

 Home Chain

-A user's home chain is where their smart account lives – where abstraction rules are stored and enforced.
+A user's home chain is where their smart account lives β where transaction policies are stored and enforced.
 In current implementations, this is also where the threshold (MPC) signer contract lives, and can sign for various target chains.
 In the future, multiple signers will be available.
 The home chain ID is currently secret-4.
 It will be obi-1 upon Obi network activation, with secret-4 as a backup.

 Immutable Intents